 Over the next 3 years, we will be finalising our plans and commencing the construction of our new visitor facilities -the First Light Pavilion.
 The new building will be situated in our Arboretum and the majority of the site will be unaffected by the construction works.

 Our team will also be planning and preparing our future programme of heritage engagement, tours of the south side, planetarium sessions and on-gallery activities.
 In the meantime, the Discovery Centre will continue to do what it does best -sharing the special nature of Jodrell Bank to inspire the scientists of the future.

 You can keep with the progress of the project on our website here, where you can also sign up to our e-newsletter, and you’ll find more news and updates on twitter @FirstLightatJB

-This week marks Volunteers Week and we want to send a huge thank you to all the volunteers here at Jodrell Bank.
+This week marks Volunteers Week and we want to send a huge thank you to all the volunteers and voluntary organisations that support us here at Jodrell Bank Discovery Centre.